PolyhedraZK/proof-arena/docs/how_to_contribute.md

 2. **Prepare Your Prover**:

+   - Fork the [Proof Arena GitHub repository](https://github.com/PolyhedraZK/proof-arena) to your GitHub account.
    - Implement your prover algorithm, meeting the API standards specified in the SPJ and [Proof Arena GitHub repository](https://github.com/PolyhedraZK/proof-arena).
    - Submitting source code is optional but encouraged for transparency.
    - **Verifier Code**: Submitting your verifier code is mandatory for auditing.